 Wiremock

-Wiremock as of now, does not support gRPC natively.
+Wiremock is java-based solution, that provides easily configurable stand-alone jar that can serve as a mock.
+Code repo is here Wiremock as of now, does not support gRPC natively.
 It’s planned to be included in the future, but without any hard dates or promises.
 Still, there is open source solution based on wiremock, called grpc-wiremock, that can be used.

+This solution is dedicated to be run with docker.
+With some effort it’s also possible to run it locally.
 Proposed docker file example is provided within repo together with demo proto files and wiremock configuration.
 There is also .json file for testing with ghz binary available from this source.
 Setup is quite straightforward.

 Example wallet service will be used for a quick demo.